-In order to graduate, students must meet all requirements specified in the USF Catalog of their choice, except as noted below.
+In order to graduate, students must meet all requirements specified in the Graduate Catalog of their choice, except as noted below.
 The University is dynamic, thus changes and updates to the catalog are anticipated.
 In contract to program requirements, which are tied to a specific catalog, all students must comply with University policies and procedures that come into effect each catalog year.

-- Students cannot choose a USF Catalog published prior to admission (or readmission if reinstated) or during an academic year in which they did not complete at least two terms.
-If a student is dropped from the system and must be reinstated, the student's choice of Catalog is limited to the USF Catalog in effect at the time of reinstatement/readmission or any one Catalog published during their continuous re-enrollment. - If state law or certification requirements change, the student must comply with the most current standard or criteria. - If the College or Department makes fundamental changes to the program that necessitates changes in the degree requirements of enrolled students, the needs of those students will be explicitly addressed in the proposal for change and scrutinized by the Office of Graduate Studies. - USF policies and procedures not related to degree requirements such as academic grievance procedures, student conduct code and other procedural processes and definitions may be updated each year and the student will be held to the most current catalog and procedures available.
+Students cannot choose a USF Catalog published prior to admission (or readmission if reinstated) or during an academic year in which they did not complete at least two terms.
+If a student is dropped from the system and must be reinstated, the student's choice of Catalog is limited to the one in effect at the time of reinstatement/readmission or during their continuous re-enrollment.

-USF may not be able to offer all the courses, programs, and majors listed in this Catalog.
-If the student cannot meet all of the graduation requirements specified in the Catalog as a result of decisions and changes made by the University, appropriate substitutions will be determined by the program to ensure that the student is not penalized.
+- If state law or certification requirements change, the student must comply with the most current standard or criteria. - If the College or Department makes fundamental changes to the program that necessitates changes in the degree requirements of enrolled students, the needs of those students will be explicitly addressed in the proposal for change and scrutinized by the Office of Graduate Studies prior to acceptance and online posting within the USF Graduate Catalog. - USF policies and procedures not related to degree requirements, such as academic grievance procedures, student conduct code, and other procedural processes and definitions, may be updated each year.
+The student will be held to the most current catalog and procedures available. - USF may not be able to offer all the courses, programs, and majors listed in the Catalog.
+If the student cannot meet all of the graduation requirements specified in the Catalog as a result of decisions and changes made by the University (or College), appropriate substitutions will be determined by the program to ensure that the student is not penalized.